TDI noises transfer functions for LISA: Introduction

+The transfer functions of second generation TDI for the suppressed noises (laser frequency noise \cite{Bayle:2021mue, Bayle:2018hnm}, clock jitter noise \cite{Hartwig:2020tdu, Hartwig:2022yqw} and for the secondary noises \cite{Krolak:2004xp} have already investigated with ideal conditions, i.e., equal armlengths and same statistical property of the same type noises in different \ac{MOSAs}.
+In this article, we work out the transfer functions of unsuppressed noises without these assumptions.
+In addition, the impact of laser locking and noise correlation in the transfer function is also investigated.
+In fact, laser locking and frequency plan were taken into account in some studies of the laser frequency noise reduction, see e.g., \cite{Tinto:2003uk, Valliyakalayil:2021jxd}, but not for the secondary noises.
+Therefore, we can extend the understanding of the propagation of unsuppressed noise in realistic configuration, which could change the LISA noise budget.

-In section~\ref{sec:model}, we introduce the notations and conventions used in this article (noise definitions and \ac{TDI} formulation).
-Section~\ref{sec:method} will focus on the computation methodology to get the power spectral density of the signal as a function of frequency and to compare an approximated formulation with instrument simulations performed with LISANode.
-The last section \ref{sec:results} will be dedicated to the validation of the analytical noise transfer functions.
+The article is structured as follows.
+In Sec.~\ref{sec:model}, we introduce the LISA convention, unsuppressed noises, its beam model and measurements, and TDI formulation.
+The laser locking and some correlation scenarios are also addressed in this section.
+Then, Sec.~\ref{sec:method} will focus on the methodology to get the power spectral density of the signal as a function of frequency.
+Some examples show the detailed computation for analytical noise transfer functions with different configurations.
+At the end of Sec.~\ref{sec:method}, we present the procedure to compare an approximated formulation with instrument simulations performed with \texttt{LISANode}.
+Section~\ref{sec:results} will be dedicated to the summary of analytical noise transfer functions and the simulation validation.
+Finally, we conclude in Sec.~\ref{sec:conclusion}.